lexibank/tlopo/out/vol3/chapter11.md

 The mature tree has a long trunk of up to 20 m with large buttresses up to 3 m.
 Its small white flowers grow in clusters, and it has yellow or orange ellipsoid fruit, up to 7cm long.
 According to [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988): 47) there are two varieties.
 The fruit of one are acidic and bitter, of the other slightly tart but pleasant to eat.
 The former are baked before eating, whilst the latter are eaten raw.
 [Hviding](../references.md#source-Hviding2005) ([2005](../references.md#source-Hviding2005): 135) reports of the second variety that in Marovo the fruit are best eaten when unripe and rather sour.
 In Vanuatu the fruit are of better quality than in the Bismarcks and the Solomons.
 They are picked while still green, just before they ripen, and eaten a few days later after they have ripened inside the house.

-The wood is too soft for use in buildings, but in Vanuatu it is used to make canoe outrig- gers.
+The wood is too soft for use in buildings, but in Vanuatu it is used to make canoe outriggers.
 It has a variety of medicinal uses: a decoction from the leaves is used for coughs and other ailments ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 49).

 There was a single widely reflected POc term, &ast;quRis.
 I have assumed below that the PCP form was &ast;wi, with irregular loss of &ast;q- from expected t&ast;qul.
 However, loss of &ast;q- is regular in Fijian, and so Fijian wz is a regular reflex of either proto form.
 [Geraghty](../references.md#source-Geraghty2004) ([2004](../references.md#source-Geraghty2004): 87) suggests that the PCP form was indeed &ast;qui and that the Polynesian forms reflect borrowing from Fijian-but such a borrowing would have had to occur very early, to find its way to the extremes of Polynesia.
 It seems more likely that the PCP indeed had &ast;wl.